-Have you ever heard of an airline imposing a 7 kg (15 lb) weight limit for carry-on items?
-I reckon I’ve read some fine print here or there, or seen those box outlines by check in counters with a sign asking “Does your carry-on bag fit in here?” (implying a maximum bag size).
-But in my 17 years of flying, I’ve never seen such a stingy carry-on allowance, much less seen a weight limit actually enforced for it.
+Have you ever heard of an airline imposing a 7 kg (15 lb) weight limit for carry-on baggage?
+I reckon I’ve read some fine print here or there, or seen those box frames by check in counters with a sign asking “Does your carry-on bag fit in here?” (implying a maximum bag size).
+But in my 17 years of flying, I’d never seen such a stingy carry-on allowance, much less seen a weight limit actually enforced for it.

-Oh, but the fine agents at Jetstar Airways at Sydney Airport were taking no shit at 5am when I checked in for my 6:15 flight to Hobart (don’t worry, I’ve already made both mental and physical notes not to EVER book a flight that early again).
-Dazed and functioning on just a few hours of sleep, I stepped up to the counter and flopped my backpack down.
+Oh but the fine agents at Jetstar Airways at Sydney Airport were taking no shit at 5am when I checked in for my 6:15 flight to Hobart back in January 2015 (don’t worry, I’ve already made both mental and physical notes not to EVER book a flight that early again).
+Dazed and functioning on just a few hours of sleep, I stepped up to the counter and flopped my modest-sized backpack down.

 I don’t do mornings (or obey baggage limits).